nohumangood/Amur/README.md

 ## 🔐 API Key Notice

 An `OPENAI_API_KEY` is included in the codebase for peer review purposes.
 It will be removed after the review process is complete.

+## 📊 RLFixer Comparison (JLeaks)

+Patch results from the RLFixer baseline on the JLeaks dataset are included for comparison:

+- `jleaks_fixes/`: All patch attempts by RLFixer
+- `jleaks_real_fixes/`: Cases where RLFixer proposed any patch, regardless of correctness